allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 Import maps presented an important stepping stone for making the authoring of the web more accessible.
 We also heard the many requests/inquiries from web developers who were interested in seeing this feature land for similar reasons.
-After discussing with Google, they agreed to finish this feature and publich it as a web standard.
+After discussing with Google, they agreed to finish this feature and publish it as a web standard.
 Recently, the last work to integrate it into the specification was finished, and [import-maps] has been officially [merged into HTML spec].
 With this, we shipped Import-maps unflagged.